On This Page

 This is the scheme's most criticized limitation.

-To check eligibility and payment status: Visit the Rythu Bandhu portal at rythubandhustatus.telangana.gov.in.
+To check eligibility and payment status: Visit the Rythu Bharosa portal at rythubharosa.telangana.gov.in (the old Rythu Bandhu portal redirects here).
 Enter your district, mandal, village, and pattadar passbook number.

 The portal shows your land details, payment history for each season, and any pending issues that may have blocked your payment.